Mindless emotional eating.

 Simplify.

-How to identify the nuance of feelings.
+How to identify the nuance of feelings and prevent stress or emotional eating.

 Feelings identification process.

-There are three basic emotions that most people start from: anxiety, anger, and sadness.
+There are three basic emotions that most people start from anxiety, anger, and sadness.

-If you think about the intensity of the emotion, like a little anticipatory anxiety when you’re at the fifth day of a new job.
-Just a little, enough to keep you on your toes, versus intense anxiety when you’re about to give a pitch to a venture capital team that you would like to give you several million dollars, so your new fabulous invention can take flight, and they start asking detailed questions which you really haven’t worked out yet.
+Suppose you think about the intensity of the emotion, like a little anticipatory anxiety, when you’re in week two of a new job.
+Just a little, enough to keep you on your toes versus intense anxiety when you’re about to give a pitch to a venture capital team for several million dollars.
+The intensity of emotion about an unknown situation, like your first day on the job, can be consuming.

-If you lump these two experiences into one, as if they are the same, you short-change the relationship you have with yourself.
+If you lump these experiences into one, as if they are the same, you short-change your relationship with yourself.

 Lots of people do this every day.

-In the attempt to get past difficult emotions, you may breeze by them as if they are nothing and in return you miss the possibility to care for yourself in a truly meaningful way.
+In the attempt to get past difficult emotions, you may dismiss them as if they are nothing, and in return, you miss the possibility of caring for yourself in a significant way.

-Think of it like any new skill you learn.
-Riding a bike at first is shaky and usually involves some amount of losing your balance and falling off.
+Think of this like any new skill you learn.
+Riding a bike at first is shaky and usually involves losing your balance, falling off, and trying again.
+With each round of trial and error, you learn more.
+Your mind and body become experienced in bike riding and you know more about how to stay balanced.

-These are necessary steps, which help you learn what not to do, so you can get to what works faster.
+They are necessary steps that help you learn what not to do so you learn what works – faster.

-The SILK process, which I talked about here, can be a very helpful process to lead you to the clarity you need.
+The SILK process can be very helpful in getting you the clarity you need.

 SILK – Stop

-No worries if it’s difficult.
-This is time limited and it will pass in a few minutes.
+No worries if it’s complicated.
+This is time-limited, and it will pass in a few minutes.

 You need to allow yourself a couple of minutes to find what you’re working with.